yashsriram/stick-solo/new/README.md

         - [ ] Show as many types of transfers and possible

 ### Future work
+- [ ] Understand jacobian transpose derivation properly
+- [ ] Understand neural network as an extension to jacobian transpose optimization.
 - [ ] 2 limb as 2 NR (non-learning, two simultaneous pivots)
 - [ ] 4 limb as 4 NR (general, multiple simultaneous pivots)
 - [ ] 2D PRM/A\*